eluzix/claritus-website/content/about-us.md

 ourStoryTitle: Our Story

-ourStory: 'Claritus was born out of a very real and personal need.
-Our previous careers had enabled us to achieve financial freedom.
-All of us learned that managing wealth is extremely challenging, there is so much to consider, and it all takes a lot of time and expertise. <br/><br/> While searching for a reliable, comprehensive, and unbiased solution that would allow us to easily view, analyze, and nurture our wealth, we soon realized that none of the options available have the necessary what it takes. <br/><br/> That got us wondering: How many more people were out there facing the same challenges we were facing?
-Together, we decided then that it was up to us to come up with a viable solution to simply keep track of wealth. <br/><br/> <strong>That was the birth of Claritus.</strong>'
+ourStory: Claritus was born out of a very real and personal need.
+Our previous careers have allowed us to achieve financial freedom.
+We all learned that managing wealth is extremely challenging, there is so much to consider, and it takes a lot of time and expertise.
+  <br/><br/>
+  While searching for a reliable, comprehensive, and unbiased solution that would allow us to easily view, analyze, and grow our wealth, we soon realized that none of the options available have what it takes.
+  <br/><br/>
+  This got us thinking; How many other  people were out there facing the same challenges we were facing?
+Together, we decided that it was up to us to come up with a viable solution to simply keep track of our wealth.
+  <br/><br/> <strong>That was the birth of Claritus.</strong>

 ---
 Claritus is an easy-to-use, personal portfolio management solution that lets you view all of your investments in one place.
-This is the only service you'll need to track, analyze, and nurture your wealth.
+This is the only service you'll need to track, analyze, and grow your wealth.

-Based on an extensive financial data platform and equipped with a friendly, intuitive interface, Claritus provides a complete overview of your money and investments and offers accurate insights and assessments.
+Claritus' AI technology-driven financial data platform gives you a complete image of your wealth, intelligent insights, and comparisons with a user-friendly and intuitive interface.

-As we expand the solution, it will include a ton more functionality that will enable you to manage and control your portfolio actively.

 Claritus was built out of a personal need that many of us share.
-Listening to our customers is vital to understanding their needs and gaining valuable insights.
+Listening to our customers is imperative to understanding their needs and gaining valuable insights.
 In our opinion, this is the best way to take our solution to new heights.

-We hope to have you aboard and hear your perspective soon.
+We hope to have you  on board and hear your perspective soon.